Lamotrigine brand change

 REQUEST FOR INFORMATION

-Following careful consideration of all the evidence, PHARMAC’s clinical experts advised that there was no pharmacological reason to suggest there would be a clinical problem with changing brand of lamotrigine for patients with epilepsy or mental health conditions.
-The Subcommittees were supportive of a move to one funded brand of lamotrigine, with appropriate support and reassurance provided to patients during the transition.
+These specialist subcommittees are comprised of neurologists and psychiatrists who work directly with people with epilepsy and mental health conditions.
+Following careful consideration of all the evidence, the subcommittees advised that there was no pharmacological reason to suggest there would be a clinical problem with changing brand of lamotrigine for patients with epilepsy or mental health conditions.
+The subcommittees were supportive of a move to one funded brand of lamotrigine, with appropriate support and reassurance provided to patients during the transition.

 Further details of the advice and assessment of all the evidence are publicly available in the records of the Neurological and Mental Health Subcommittees’ meetings on the PHARMAC website.

 We trust that this information answers your queries.
+We are making our information more freely available, so we will now publish selected OIA responses (excluding personal details) on our website.
 Please get in touch with us if you have any questions about this.

 - oia response 2019 05 lamotrigine consultation responses [PDF 20 MB]

 - oia response 2019 05 lamotrigine raw data 1 [XLSX 16 MB]